 The Laws Of Gwent Balance Council (BC)

 The rules of Balance Council in Gwent: The Witcher Card Game are described in the official FAQ.
-The practice of Gwent Balance Council shown that following points are also true and important to know:
+The practice of Gwent Balance Council shown that following points are also true and important to know (updated April 2025):

 • What goes through most often for independent voters are reverts of last season nerfs (=buffs) to popular decks and nerfs of the most popular cards, especially if those convey negative emotions.

 • Russian/CIS and Chinese community are most represented in Gwent (check out Nations of Gwentfinity article) and would always have the highest influence on Balance Council results.
 Balance Coalitions formed by different communities proven to be effective only for really big communities and really influential players, able to impose strong alignment.
+Even most represented nations, like China, proven not effective if divided.
 By Balance Coalition we mean aligning votes according to one template, often after poll and discussion phase.
+For example (April 2025):

-• Chinese at first voted independently, but soon formed a coalition when seen how little impact disaligned votes give – they felt underrepresented.
-Now Chinese Coalition is arguably the most influential group.
+• Chinese at first voted independently, but soon formed a coalition when seen how little impact disaligned votes give.
+First instances of CN coalition were great impact.
+CN Coalitions though aren’t stable – they are established and dissolved due to internal disagreements and competition between more democratic and authoritative models.
+The most recent one: Chinese Coalition

 • Balance Coalitions are effectively reducing democratic factor – individual voter means less than in the case of closer vote distributions – but enable better coordination and (unless influencers are misguided) are good for the game.